pdee/pdee/doc/variables-python-mode.rst

 py-close-provides-newline
 -------------------------
 If a newline is inserted, when line after block isn't empty.
 Default is non-nil.

-When non-nil, `py-end-of-def' and related will work faster

 py-dedent-keep-relative-column
 ------------------------------
 If point should follow dedent or kind of electric move to end of line.
 Default is t - keep relative position.

 py-indent-honors-multiline-listing
 ----------------------------------
 If `t', indents to 1+ column of opening delimiter.
 If `nil', indent adds one level to the beginning of statement.
 Default is `nil'.

 py-indent-paren-spanned-multilines-p
 ------------------------------------
 If non-nil, indents elements of list a value of `py-indent-offset' to first element:

 def foo():
     if (foo &&
             baz):
         bar()

 Default lines up with first element:

 def foo():
     if (foo &&
         baz):
         bar()

 py-indent-honors-inline-comment
 -------------------------------
 If non-nil, indents to column of inlined comment start.
 Default is nil.

 py-closing-list-dedents-bos
 ---------------------------
 When non-nil, indent list's closing delimiter like start-column.

 It will be lined up under the first character of the line that starts the multi-line construct, as in:

 my_list = [
     1, 2, 3,
     4, 5, 6,
 ]

 result = some_function_that_takes_arguments(
     'a', 'b', 'c',
     'd', 'e', 'f',
 )

 Default is nil, i.e.

 my_list = [
     1, 2, 3,
     4, 5, 6,
     ]
 result = some_function_that_takes_arguments(
     'a', 'b', 'c',
     'd', 'e', 'f',
     )

 Examples from PEP8

 py-closing-list-space
 ---------------------
 Number of chars, closing parenthesis outdent from opening, default is 1

 py-closing-list-keeps-space
 ---------------------------
 If non-nil, closing parenthesis dedents onto column of opening plus `py-closing-list-space', default is nil

 py-electric-yank-active-p
 -------------------------
  When non-nil, `yank' will be followed by an `indent-according-to-mode'.

 Default is nil